 - Create an effective training process that you can repeat without incurring more costs

-- Use virtual training to cut the need for a dedicated space, commuting, or professional equipment
+- Use virtual training to cut the need for a dedicated space, commuting, or professional equipment and create a job aid for your employees to help them implement their tasks more efficiently

 By focusing on virtual training and workshops, you can keep your expenses low and deliver a great training experience.
 Investing in employee professional growth helps build a positive employer brand image and will bring value to your company.